Kanal D

-Kanal D (English: Channel D) is a nationwide television channel in Turkey that is part of Demirören Group.
+Kanal D (English: Channel D) is a national television channel in Türkiye that is part of Demirören Group.
 It was founded by Ayhan Şahenk and Aydın Doğan in 1993.

 The network has also run an international channel, Euro D, since 1996, which is available online, and had the first high definition channel in Turkey, Kanal D HD.

 The text 'KANAL D' is not displayed in its Turkish broadcast.
 Only the blue earth section of the logo is displayed throughout commercial sections.
 Kanal D is broadcast via satellite to 27 countries.

 Kanal D HD

 Kanal D started its high definition broadcasting on October 1, 2006 under the name DHDTV.
 It is Türkiye's first national high definition television channel.
 After stopping its broadcasts for a short while, it started broadcasting again on September 1, 2008 on the D-Smart platform under the name Kanal D HD.

 However, on September 18, 2014, it continued its broadcast on Türksat 4A without encryption and free of charge.